 Researchers propose that the key anxiety provoking aspect of being without a phone may be related to FOMO (Fear of missing out).
 This is likely to be most common with teens, as so much of their social lives take place through their phones.
 They can experience persistent concern about what they are missing by not being connected and checking posts.
 For some, this can cause significant anxiety and even symptoms of panic.
 In some situations, the thought of even being without their phones can cause some to experience such fear and anxiety.

-At the least, cell phones are habit forming and at the worst, can be addictive for some.
+At best, cell phones are habit forming, and at worst, are highly addictive.
 Cell phone usage becomes considered additive if people experience an extreme compulsion to use and check their phones and experience anxiety when the phone is out of reach.
-By definition, an addictive behaviors cause problems in daily functioning and require individuals having tried to disengage or quit the behavior unsuccessfully.
+By definition, addictive behaviors cause problems in daily functioning and require individuals having tried to disengage or quit the behavior unsuccessfully.
 There is a huge continuum of cell phone behaviors and stresses between these two extremes.

 Consumer driven organizations study these behaviors in great depth.
 They research patterns of behaviors in an attempt to increase customer usage and drive new business.
 This data is used to inform how services and products are marketed.
 Marketers study the compulsive patterns of cell phone users and find ways to capitalize on these trends.

 Given the wide range uses and needs for these devices in our society, getting rid of our phones is not likely to be considered a viable solution.
 Experts propose that creating some boundaries on phone usage may reduce the levels of anxiety and stress experienced with separation from our devices.
 Deliberately identifying a specific time period to separate from our phones can help reduce the distress related to this attachment.